 In regards to coverage, T-Mobile's cell phone reception remains a little shoddy in rural areas, though it is not as unreliable now compared to previous years.
 That is because T-Mobile has incorporated plenty of technological advancements, such as Nationwide VoLTE, Carrier Aggregation, 4x4 Multiple Input, and Multiple Output, so we should certainly see major improvements in 2017.
 With RootMetrics, it has secured an overall RootScore of 81.2 and a phone service reliability RootScore of 82.5, falling behind Sprint and securing fourth place.

 However, its 4G coverage percentage sat at 81.23 percent in 2016.

 Sprint Coverage Map

 How good is the Sprint coverage?
-Well, according to sources, reliability sits at 93.42 percent, making it fourth place in terms of reliability.
+According to sources, its phone service coverage sits at 93.42 percent, making it fourth place in terms of reliability.
 So while 93.42 percent isn't bad - far from it - it's a smaller percentage compared to its rivals.
-However, Sprint also sports a reliability RootScore of 88.6, which is just above T-Mobile, reliability score.
-Despite the differences in provider award placements, Sprint's claims of being within 1 percent of Verizon's network in terms of reliability doesn't seem to be completely true.
+However, Sprint also sports a reliability RootScore of 88.6, which is just above that of the T-Mobile network.
+Despite the differences in cell phone provider award placements, Sprint's claims of being within 1 percent of Verizon's network in terms of reliability doesn't seem to be completely true.

 Sprint wireless coverage - 4G coverage, to be exact - also falls behind its rivals, as it sat at 70 percent last year.
-Sprint's coverage is quite strong in urban areas but weaker in rural areas, just like T-Mobile.
-Unfortunately, despite its advancements in technology, the provider still falls in fourth place in terms of speed, having been awarded a 72.3 RootScore.
+Sprint's signal strength and coverage are quite strong in urban areas, however, like T-Mobile, cell phone reception is weaker in rural areas.
+Unfortunately, despite its advancements in technology, this cell phone provider still falls in fourth place in terms of speed, having been awarded a 72.3 RootScore.

 Related: Sprint Cell Phone Plans